roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader Ch.
-05 ****** bydawn1958© Dani could barely stand the pain, as her nipples were on fire.
+Dani could barely stand the pain, as her nipples were on fire.
 She glanced down and noticed the menacing jaws around the base of her aching nipples and the entire bud was exposed and throbbing like crazy.
 The girl was out of control.
 Lara's hips moved deliberately up and down, as she fucked her slave.
 There was a silver chain attached to each nipple clamp and Lara had it between her teeth.
 Each time she lifted her head just slightly, the chain tightened and pulled Dani's tits in the air.

  Dani's heart beat furiously and she was positive her blood was boiling.
 "Dear gawd, I'll cum... anything...
 I'll do anything, please don't hurt me any more."